South Castlemaine Kindergarten encourages development through active play as we believe young children learn by doing - a play based approach.

 We aim to teach children about sustainability through reduced water usage, recycling and our worm farm.
 In 2013 we were proud to be nominated as a Pilot Kindergarten in the SPARK Energy for Change Program.
 Staff, families and children were all actively involved in reducing our environmental footprint and making energy reduction a daily habit.
 Our kindergarten continues to work to reduce our energy use without compromising comfort levels, we have extended this with the addition of solar panels in 2015.

 We offer many fun ways to learn and our program includes science activities, library borrowing, cooking and the celebration of special events like Mothers' Day, Fathers' Day and festivals.
 We have visits from services and community members such as the Police, Ambulance, Fire Brigade, local Dentists, Bakers and reciprocal visits with the Library.
 We go on local walking excursions, and soon will begin visiting the local elderly hospice at Castlemaine Health.

-In 2016, with local stakeholders and DET, we have been part of a reference group to set up an Abecedarian Project here in Castlemaine, which focuses on early language and numeracy development, enriched care giving, and uses Learning Games.
-We will be incorporating this into our program as of 2016.
+Along with local stakeholders and the DET, we have been part of a reference group to set up an Abecedarian Project here in Castlemaine, which focuses on early language and numeracy development, enriched care giving, and uses Learning Games.